-The snapshot name displayed on the Management Console is snapshot creation time as per the server time zone, on which the backup occurred.
-Druva considers the time zone of the server for retaining the snapshots as per the retention setting.
+The recovery point name displayed on the Hybrid Workloads Management Console is recovery point creation time as per the server time zone, on which the backup occurred.
+Druva considers the time zone of the server for retaining the recovery points as per the retention setting.

 Default retention period settings

 If you are registering the server under default organization, Druva provides a default backup policy with the following retention settings:

 - Daily recovery points: 14 days